honzahommer/freebsd-nodejs-build/README.md

-# FreeBSD Node.js builds for nvm to speed up dev machines deployment
+# FreeBSD Node.js builds for nvm
 > For development purposes only, do not use in production environment!